arsy786/spring-boot-microservices-2/README.md

 ## 1.1.3 Docker Hub

 Docker Hub is a cloud-based repository in which Docker users and partners create, test, store and distribute container images.
 Through Docker Hub, a user can access public, open source image repositories, as well as use a space to create their own private repositories, automated build functions, webhooks and work groups.

-You can pull and push Docker containers to Docker Hub, all you need is a Docker account.
+You can pull and push Docker images to Docker Hub, all you need is a Docker account.

-Pull and run a container image from Docker Hub:
+<ins>Pull and run a container image from Docker Hub:

-to pull the image from Docker Hub, Run:
+to pull the image from Docker Hub:
 ``` shell
 $> docker pull hello-world
 ```

-to run the image locally, Run:
+to run the image locally:
 ``` shell
 $> docker run hello-world
 ```

-Build and push a container image to Docker Hub from your computer:
+<ins>Build and push a container image to Docker Hub from your computer:

-Start by creating a Dockerfile to specify your application as shown below:
+Start by creating a Dockerfile to specify your application as shown previously:

-to build your Docker image, Run:
+to build your Docker image:
 ``` shell
 $> docker build -t <your_username>/my-private-repo .
 ```

-to test your Docker image locally, Run:
+to test your Docker image locally:
 ``` shell
 $> docker run <your_username>/my-private-repo
 ```

-to push your Docker image to Docker Hub.
-You should see output similar to, Run:
+to push your Docker image to Docker Hub:
 ``` shell
 $> docker push <your_username>/my-private-repo
 ```

-NOTE: Ensure you are logged into Docker by running the command docker login.
+NOTE: Ensure Docker is running on your machine and that you are logged in by running the command docker login.

 ## 1.2 Jib

 Jib is an open-source Java tool maintained by Google for building Docker images of Java applications.
 It simplifies containerization since with it, we don't need to write a dockerfile.
 And actually, we don't even have to have docker installed to create and publish the docker images ourselves.